ngneat/bind-query-params/README.md

 When working with async control values, for example, a dropdown list that its options come from the server, we cannot immediately update the control.

-In this cases, we can provide the `modelToUrl` strategy, that will not update the control value when the page loads.
-When the data is available we can call the `manager.syncDefs()` method that'll update the controls based on the current query params:
+In these cases, we can provide the `modelToUrl` strategy, that will not update the control value when the page loads.
+When the data is available we can call the `manager.syncDefs()` or `manager.syncAllDefs()` method that'll update the controls based on the current query params:

 ```ts
 @Component()